anton-exe/SkyGame-Data/README.md

 * **Major** versions are incremented when the structure of assets classified as "stable" changes.
 * **Minor** versions are incremented when backward-compatible changes are made to the data, or when assets classified as "unstable" are changed.
-* **Patches** are used for additions and changes to the data, without structural changes to the project.
+* **Patch** versions are incremented when data is added or changed without any structural changes to the project.

 ### CDN